 Best time to visit South Africa:

-If visiting Cape Town between mid-August to mid-September, a visit to see the flowers of Namaqualand when the desert terrain transforms into a spectacular carpet of flowers - great self-drive option situated outside of Cape Town, stretching up into the Northern Cape.
+If visiting Cape Town between mid-August to mid-September; a visit to see the flowers of Namaqualand when the desert terrain transforms into a spectacular carpet of flowers.
+A great self-drive option situated outside of Cape Town, stretching up into the Northern Cape.

-Kwa-Zulu Natal (Durban, Hluhluwe and St Lucia) are on the east coast and offer year round warm waters (Indian Ocean) for swimming at the beaches.
+Kwa-Zulu Natal is on the east coast, and the coastal towns offer year-round warm waters (Indian Ocean) for swimming at the beaches.
 The climate here is fantastic and winters are very mild.
+Inland from Durban, you will find the Midlands Meander, Drakensberg Mountains, and Battlefields.

-Please bear in mind, the South African holiday season/school holidays (mid December to late January, April and July) and coastal areas and Kruger can become very busy.
+Please bear in mind; the South African holiday season/school holidays; (mid-December to late January, April, and July) and coastal areas (especially Cape Town, Garden Route, and Durban) and Kruger can become very busy.